 - 1. Buildings for business and vocational training shall be classified and designed for the Use Group corresponding to the training taught. - 2.
 Academic/educational buildings having classroom-type education functions (including associated professor/teacher office spaces), shall include the following additional requirements: - a.
 Provide 72" minimum corridor widths in the classroom corridors. - b.
 Calculate the occupant load for each space based on Virginia Construction Code (VCC) Chapter 10 and the type of occupancy (not Use Group) of the space. - 3.
-Buildings housing research, testing and science laboratories shall include a fire alarm system.

-- 4. Dormitories, fraternity and sorority houses and similar dwelling units with sleeping accommodations provide one of the following: - a.
-Written University Policy which prohibits the use of these residences as housing for persons/groups/occupants for periods of less than 30 days, or - b.
+Buildings housing research, testing and science laboratories shall include a fire alarm system. - 4.
+Dormitories, fraternity and sorority houses and similar dwelling units with sleeping accommodations provide one of the following: - a.
+Written university policy which prohibits the use of these residences as housing for persons/groups/occupants for periods of less than 30 days, or - b.
 Design that complies with the most stringent requirements of both Group R-1 (hotels) and Group R-2 (dormitory) - 5.
 Dormitory occupant load calculations and plumbing fixture calculations: - a.
 The number of occupants shall be computed per VCC Chapter 10 with the following changes to the maximum floor area allowances per occupant: - i.
 Dormitory sleeping areas 1 occupant/50 net sq. ft. - ii.
 Other occupied areas 1 occupant/unit of area based on function/occupancy of space - iii.
-Remaining areas 1 occupant/200 gross sq. ft. - b.
+Remaining areas 1 occupant/200 gross sq. ft.

+VIRGINIA POLYTECHNIC INSTITUTE AND STATE UNIVERSITY An equal opportunity, affirmative action institution b.
 The minimum number of required plumbing fixtures shall be based on the occupant load and plumbing classification/occupancy, but will not include occupants identified in the "remaining areas."